../

 RB_GENERATE(double_tree, double_treenode, entry, double_cmp)

-Usage
+= Usage

-Here is how to use this double_tree.
+Next, we will introduce how to use this `double_tree`.

-Initialization
+== Initialization

 Create the tree and initialize it: